Our Team

 CTO

-Leslie is a full-stack engineer with extensive technical experience scaling web products across Google and JP Morgan.
+Leslie is a full-stack engineering leader with extensive technical experience scaling web products across companies like Google and JP Morgan.

 Oscar Hull